Tom Odell

 Thomas Peter Odell (born 24 November 1990) is an English singer-songwriter.
-He released his debut extended play, Songs from Another Love, in 2012.
-It won the BRITs Critics' Choice Award in early 2013.
-Odell's debut studio album, Long Way Down, was issued on 24 June 2013.
-Three years later, his follow-up studio album, Wrong Crowd, was released, on 10 June 2016.
-This was followed by the release two years later, on 26 October 2018, of his third studio album, Jubilee Road.
-Monsters, his fourth album, was released on 9 July 2021, while his fifth album, Best Day Of My Life, was released the next year, on 28 October 2022.
+His debut extended play Songs from Another Love was released in 2012, earning him a BRITs Critics' Choice Award.
+He has won an Ivor Novello Award for Songwriter of the Year in 2014.
+His debut studio album, Long Way Down, was released on 24 June 2013, and was followed by his second album, Wrong Crowd, on 10 June 2016.
+Odell went on to release Jubilee Road (2018) and Monsters (2021), both through Columbia Records.
+In 2022, he became an independent artist and released two more studio albums: Best Day of My Life (2022) and Black Friday (2024), the latter featuring the breakout track "Black Friday" which became one of his most successful singles to date.

 Early life

 Odell was born in Chichester, West Sussex, England, to an airline pilot father and a primary school teacher mother.
 He has an older sister.
-He spent part of his childhood in New Zealand because of his father's job.
-He was educated at Seaford College.
+He spent part of his childhood living in Auckland, New Zealand after his family moved to the country.
+He was educated at Bishop Luffa School and Seaford College in West Sussex but also recalls attending school in New Zealand.

 Throughout his school years, Odell wrote songs in a band that had trouble maintaining a lead singer.
 This trouble inspired him to start singing the songs he wrote, and Odell says he "sang [the songs] how [he] wanted them to sound" rather than worrying about someone else not bringing his vision to life.

 At 18, Odell abandoned plans to attend the University of York and attempted to gain a place at a music college in Liverpool.
 A year later, he moved back to Chichester after being made redundant from his job as a barman.
 Using his grandmother's car, he travelled regularly to London to play shows and to put advertisements in music schools.
-He studied at the British and Irish Modern Music Institute (BIMM) in Brighton playing as part of the band Tom & the Tides before moving to London where he decided to become a solo artist because he "didn't want to have to rely on people".
+He studied at the Brighton Institute of Modern Music (BIMM) in Brighton playing as part of the band Tom & the Tides before moving to London where he decided to become a solo artist because he "didn't want to have to rely on people".